chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Image pre-processing was performed in order to improve model performance.
 As such, the pre-processing steps were performed iteratively, with additional steps added until acceptable model performance was achieved.

 First, images were converted from RGB to grayscale.
 This was done to simplify the input to model, which would reduce the number of model parameters required and also minimize slight color differences for images of the same label.

 Second, grayscale values were normalized between 0 and 1.
 This was done in order to help optimizer performance by minimizing the spread in greyscale values across images.

 Finally, normalized values were then centered on the mean.
-This was again done to condition the input as much as possible to help minimize the amount of work the optimizer needed to do.
+Again, this was done to condition the input as much as possible to help minimize the amount of extra work the optimizer needed to do.

 The code for this step is contained in the Jupyter notebook in analysis cells under the heading ' Step 2: Design and Test a Model Architecture' and sub-heading 'Pre-process the Data Set'.
 A 'pre-process' function was written and used to pre-process the training, validation, test, and new data sets before passing them to the model for classification.